This post tells you where the best London Christmas lights and holiday displays to visit are in 2022.

 The Covent Garden Christmas decorations are on from 7:00am - 11:00pm every day, 7 days a week from 9th November to 3rd January

 Snowfall takes place on the hour from 12:00pm until 7:00pm, every day, 7 days a week from 9th November - 27th December.

 Nearest Underground Station: Covent Garden or Leicester Square (map)

 Trafalgar Square has been the home of London’s yearly Christmas tree, donated by the people of Norway every year, as a gesture of thanks for support during WWII.

-The exact dates for the lighting installations and Christmas tree lighting are TBD, but they will have Christmas caroling in December 2021, so chances are the holiday lights will be installed before then.
+But, they will have Christmas caroling in December 2022, so chances are the holiday lights will be installed before then.

 Just around the corner from Trafalgar Square is The Strand where you can expect snowflakes, icicles, and baubles lining this grand road.

 Learn more the Trafalgar Square Christmas Tree and Market.

 Throughout the year, the window displays at Harrod’s and Selfridge’s showcase some of the most incredible pieces of art, fashion, and décor.